aidan-bin/ou-audio-effects-unit/README.md

 ## Firmware

-The STM32 firmware project is generated locally with CubeMX and is not checked into this repository.
+The STM32 firmware source code is generated locally with CubeMX and is not checked into this repository.
+There are two CubeMX projects: one for the custom board and one for the Nucleo F303RE.
+These projects use the same DSP and application code, but with separate configurations.

 - FreeRTOS task-based control flow
 - DMA-driven ADC/DAC audio transfer
 - ping-pong sample buffering
 - effect model/state/control and processing tasks
 - I2C path for peripherals (EEPROM/display)

-There are two CubeMX projects targeting different firmware variants:
-- `firmware/stm32f303/cubemx/`: for the custom board
-- `firmware/stm32f303/nucleo-ou-audio-effects/`: for the Nucleo F303RE development board
+- CLI for configuration and logging over USART

 ## Tests